Chapter One: Solid Brigade

 "To protect her.
 She's all I have now.
 And I would die fighting before those mother fuckers lay a hand on her."
 He clenched his fist, the elevation in his voice perking Narus' curiosity.
 "You can count on it!"

 "Oh, a lover?"

-He read his stirred tone, "Did something unfortunate transpire?"
+He read his stirred tone.
+"Did something unfortunate transpire?"

 "So how about that token?!"
-Cabil bolted up his seat, fixing his attention to the rather baffled priest turned by Cabil's sudden chipper front.
+Cabil bolted off his seat, fixing his attention to the rather baffled priest turned by Cabil's sudden chipper front.
 "Dinner's waiting, and apparently I need that token to prove we had our little chat."

-"Pass."
-He replied, unfazed by the father's defeated expression.
+"Pass," he replied, unfazed by the father's defeated expression.
 "You have a good night there, clergyman."
 He left with a salute goodbye, exiting the walls of the temple to note the darkness that quickly encompassed the city.

-A tessellated wash of blood red blurred his vision as his body absorbed the shock from this sudden assault.
-His head staggered back, his shaking hand clasping the chain tailing the hooked weapon embedded in his chest.
-Gritting his teeth, still unable to register the pain, he glared at the girl atop the streetlight as she bellowed,
+A tessellated wash of blood red blurred his vision as his body absorbed the shock from the sudden assault.
+His head staggered back, his shaking hand snatching the chain tailing the hooked weapon.
+Gritting his teeth, still unable to register the pain, he glared at the woman atop the streetlight as she shouted,